-Our new anthology Sending Nudes was released on 15 January 2021.
-It's an intimate collection of fiction, nonfiction and poetry that uncovers the various reasons people send nudes.
+Sending Nudes (Jan 2021) is an intimate collection of fiction, nonfiction and poetry about the various reasons people send nudes.

 About the anthology

-Some pieces touch on feminist issues, while others focus on aging and our flawed human bodies.
+Some touch on feminist & LGBTQ+ issues, while others focus on aging and our flawed human bodies.
 Some are light and playful, and others go deeper.
 The common thread is: they all raise interesting questions about the nude, and why we are compelled to send it.

 Lynda Scott Araya - 'The Photograph' - lives in a beautiful heritage house in rural New Zealand.
 She has a background in education and has taught in a diverse range of settings including at tertiary level and in men's prisons.
 Her passion, however, has always been writing.
 Recently, she has been published in Chaos, the Blue Nib, Mindfood and Prospectus A Literary Offering.
 She has work forthcoming in Landfall 240.